Rachael Kantaris

 This course is taught in the historic Porthmeor Print workshop giving you access to its etching presses and associated printing equipment.

-*NB This course will be held at the Porthmeor Print Studio which is a 2 minutes walk from the Porthmeor Studios.
+*NB The Porthmeor Print Studio is a 2 minute walk from the Porthmeor Studios.
 Please note access to this historic space is via a steep sloping cobbled path and steps.

 Day to day plan